David-Lanzz/Leaderboard-Project/README.md

 - **How did you align the elements to stack on or beside eachother**

- - Use flex or grid boxes
+ - Use css flex or grid boxes

 <p align="right">(<a href="#readme-top">back to top</a>)</p>